 Make the load smaller.

-If you can reconfigure your freight so that it fits into a container, that’s the best solution of all.
+If you can reconfigure your freight so that it fits into a container for basic heavy freight shipping, that’s the best solution of all.
 If not, you can still save money by restricting its dimensions.
 For example, in most of the U.S., you need a wide load permit only if your freight measures more than 102 inches from side to side.
 That’s slightly more than the width of a container.
 If your freight doesn’t fit in a container, but you can arrange to keep its width to 102 inches, you avoid the trouble and expense of getting a permit for width.
 You’ll also have an easier time finding a trucker who will agree to haul your load.

 The trucking company may have to provide a special chassis—a step deck or lowboy—to make your oversized freight ride lower.
 If this brings the total height below a state’s maximum, you won’t need a height permit to travel through that state.